sandyss007/lsproject/readme2.txt

 after choosing the type of interactions the results will be saved in the final_output2.txt which contains only the particular type of interaction information tht the user has choosen.

-i ran the code for N2 conformer by taking NO2_N2.log file as input ,after running the script i got 4 output files.
+i ran the code for N2 conformer by taking NO2_N2.log file as input, and internally the script takes N2.pdb as input file too(in line 266) .After running the script i got 4 output files.
 They were interactions2.txt,extracted_data2.txt,lncN2.txt and final_output2.txt.

 interactions2.txt contains information about all the type of interactions .